Jeffrey W. McClurken

 “Virginia Women Unionists before the Southern Claims Commission,” presented at the Fifth Conference on Southern Women’s History, June 16, 2000, Richmond, Virginia.

-McClurken, Jeffrey W. Review of Mending Broken Soldiers: The Union and Confederate Programs to Supply Artificial Limbs, by Guy Hasegawa.
-Civil War History (forthcoming).
+McClurken, Jeffrey W. Review of Mending Broken Soldiers: The Union and Confederate Programs to Supply Artificial Limbs by Guy Hasegawa.
+Civil War History 60, no. 3 (2014): 352-353.

 ________.
 Review of Moments of Despair: Suicide, Divorce, and Debt in Civil War Era North Carolina, by David Silkenat.
 Journal of the Civil War Era 3 (March 2013): 144-146.